michaelh23/bms_processingclass/content/outline/index.md

 Computers view color in terms of Red, Green, and Blue light (RGB) and this can be confusing at first.
 You are probably more used to color from mixing paint like knowing that mixing yellow and blue makes green.

-Mixing colors of light works differently as you can see below:
+Mixing colors of **light** works differently as you can see below:

 ![RGB image](/images/figures/AdditiveColor.svg)

 RGB color can be understood as all colors that can be made up of shining a Red, Green, and Blue light on a wall and adjusting the lights with dimmer switches.
 If only red is on, the wall looks red.
 If red and green are on, the wall will look yellow (see above).
 Dimming the lights will change the intensity of the light.

+Adding RGB to what we did above wtih greyscale:

+	stroke(255,0,0); // gives a red outline to your shapes background(0,255, 0);  // gives you a green background fill(0, 0, 255); // fills the next shapes with blue

+And rewriting the above with greyscale using RGB:

+	stroke(50, 50, 50); // gives you a dark grey outline to your shapes
+	background(255, 255, 255); // gives you a white background
+	background(128, 128, 128); // gives you a medium grey background
+	fill(0, 0, 0); // fills the next shapes with black

-For example the following code:
+The following code:

 	function setup() {
 	  createCanvas(windowWidth, windowHeight);